Tours | Wed-Sun | 11am-5pm | Pier 16 | Free

-The permanently-moored 1885 tall ship Wavertree is open to the public for FREE Wednesday to Sunday, from 11am-5pm at Pier 16 (Fulton and South Streets) as part of your Museum Admission.
+The permanently-moored 1885 tall ship Wavertree is open to the public Wednesday–Sunday, 11am–5pm, at Pier 16 (Fulton and South Streets) as part of your General Admission.

-Tours aboard Wavertree are guided multiple times per day on Wednesdays, Thursdays, and Fridays.
-Tours are self-guided on Saturdays and Sundays.
-All tours include access to the main deck and quarter deck.
+Tours aboard Wavertree are available hourly and include access to the main deck and quarter deck.
 Learn how people worked and lived aboard a 19th century cargo sailing vessel, from the captain to the ship’s officers, cooks, and crew.
 Then visit the cargo hold and stand atop the viewing platform where you can take in the massive main cargo area.

-Admission is free, and tickets can be reserved below.
-Your Museum Admission ticket includes access to current exhibitions on view at the introduction gallery space at 12 Fulton as well as access to tall ship Wavertree.
-Tickets to tour lightship Ambrose are available separately.
+Admission to the tall ship Wavertree is included in your Pay What You Wish General Admission ticket and can be reserved below.
+In addition, your General Admission includes access to current exhibitions on view in the introduction gallery space at 12 Fulton Street.
+Free timed tickets for a tour of the lightship Ambrose are available separately.

-Guests must check in at the red tent on Pier 16 before boarding.
+Guests must check in at 12 Fulton Street before boarding.
 Access to Wavertree requires climbing a small set of ladder-type stairs and an angled gangway.

 Be sure to review the latest COVID-19 protocols.